 Fellow, Institute of Politics, JFK School of Government, Harvard University, 1985

 How strong is the Tea Party today?
-Will IRS targeting of Tea Party groups reinvigorate the movement?
 One way to begin to answer the question is to examine how views of the Tea Party have changed since 2010 when the pollsters began to track opinions about it.
+AEI’s public opinion team does just that in this compilation, reviewing trends from 10 major pollsters on Tea Party activism, support, and favorability.